Julian C. Chambliss is Professor of English and the Val Berryman Curator of History

 at the MSU Museum at Michigan State University.
-In addition, he is a core participant in the MSU College of Arts & Letters’ Consortium for Critical Diversity in a Digital Age Research (CEDAR).
-His research interests focus on race, culture, and power in real and imagined urban spaces.
-His recent writing has appeared in American Historical Review
+He is a core participant in the MSU College of Arts & Letters’ Consortium for Critical Diversity in a Digital Age Research (CEDAR

-, a book examining the relationship between superheroes and the American Experience (2013).
-His recent book projects include Assembling the Marvel Cinematic Universe: Essays on the Social, Cultural and Geopolitical Domain (2018)
+(2013), Assembling the Marvel Cinematic Universe: Essays on the Social, Cultural and Geopolitical Domain

 Cities Imagined: The African Diaspora in Media and History